 He has advised, and litigated, in a number of sectors, including mining, technology, education, investments, healthcare, construction and railways.

 - Successfully concluding proceedings for the acquisition of shares on the basis of deadlock provisions – a case that included allegations of unfair prejudice and breach of directors’ duties

 - An unfair prejudice claim in respect of an engineering company where there was an attempted cessation of trade following a relationship breakdown

 - Advising as to the remedial steps required in relation to the erroneous payment of dividends from a capital redemption reserve.

-- Advising as to breach of directors' duties in the context of companies whose value passed under a high-profile will.
+- Advising as to breach of directors’ duties in the context of companies included in a high-profile Will.